svenhofstede-zz/svenhofstede.github.ios/_posts/2016-09-29-tech-talk-josh-wills.md

 ### Where should you work

-**Start up**

-Wearing two hats, jack of all trades.
+Start up - Wearing two hats, jack of all trades.

-**Close to the money**

-You can convince people how much money you save or make the company.
+Close to the money - You can convince people how much money you save or make the company.

 ### Education and growth